Frasera coloradensis: Range and habitat

-This plant occurs in Baca, Bent, Las Animas, and Prowers Counties in Colorado.
+This plant occurs in Baca, Bent, Las Animas, and Prowers Counties in southeastern Colorado.
+Its well established range is a strip 60 mi long and 25 mi wide.
 It is mostly limited to the Greenhorn Limestone, a geological formation appearing as limestone outcrops.
 It may also occur on Graneros shale and Dakota sandstone.
 The habitat is shortgrass prairie.
 It may occur with Juniperus monosperma and Haplopappus engelmannii.
+It grows at elevations of 1200 to 1700 meters.

 Threats to this species include overgrazing, herbicides, and habitat loss and degradation.